top of page

 • RSV immunization recommendations to protect older adults

-There are two safe and effective immunizations to prevent RSV lower respiratory tract infection in infants.
+There are two safe and effective immunization strategies to prevent severe lower respiratory tract infection caused by RSV in infants.
 Either a maternal vaccination or a monoclonal antibody is recommended, but administration of both is not needed for most infants.

 Maternal Vaccines for Pregnant People